Gut/Metal-Wound Strings

 The recipes of the strings, the diameters of gut and wire, have been carefully researched to duplicate the kind of tones and tensions that were used historically.

-Silver-Wound / Gut Core (polished)
+Silver-Wound / Gut Core (polished or round wire)

 Silver-Plated Copper-Wound / Gut Core (round wire)